UB-Mannheim/RaiseWikibase/README.md

 batch('wikibase-item', items)
 ```

+The line, where `entity['claims']` is rewritten, can be commented.
+Then, the created items contain the claims with the property IDs corresponding to Wikidata.
+Just try it out.

-In this example we used the property with ID 'P1'.
+We used the property with ID 'P1' in the claim.
 That property with a label 'Wikidata ID' can be created using the script [miniWikibase.py](https://github.com/UB-Mannheim/RaiseWikibase/blob/main/miniWikibase.py).

-The line, where "entity['claims']" is rewritten, can be commented.
-In this case the created items would contain the claims with the properties IDs corresponding to Wikidata.
-Just try it out.
+It creates all 8400+ Wikidata properties in less than a minute.

 ## Performance analysis